 Note: If you rename a JFS or JFS2 log, the system prompts you to run the chfs command on all file systems that use the renamed log device.

-3. Remount the file systems you unmounted in step 1 on page 32 by typing:
+3. Remount the file systems you unmounted in step 1 by typing:

 '''

 mount /test1

 '''

 At this point, the logical volume is renamed and available for use.